ayush-2321/Image-Matching/README.md

 # Image-Matching
-This project is divided into 3 parts and the report, as well as Python implementation is included for all.
+This project is divided into 3 parts.
+The report, as well as Python implementation, is included for all 3 parts.
 ## Image matching using traditional methods
 This project aims to develop a robust and efficient image-matching algorithm for various applications in computer vision.
 We discussed a few traditional approaches for feature extraction, such as SURF and